 |Over 40,000,000 yen||–||45%|

-If you leave your house and go outside (and don’t live in the sub-Saharan desert) you will invariably be enjoying the spoils of government spending somewhere or other, and as such the tax system, and adherence to its rules, are important to maintain the current societal systems in which we all participate and benefit.
-This withstanding, if you are obligated to pay 100 yen in taxes, and you in fact pay 120 yen, you should be aware that this is a donation and non-mandatory.
+If you leave your house and go outside (and don’t live in the sub-Saharan desert) you will invariably be enjoying the spoils of government spending somewhere or other, and as such the tax system, and adherence to its rules, are important to maintain the current social systems in which we all participate and benefit.
+This withstanding, if you are obligated to pay 100 yen in taxes, and you in fact pay 120 yen, you should be aware that this is a donation and not an obligation.
 In essence, you should pay what you are obligated to by law, and retain that which you are not for your personal benefit.
 Paying close attention to the tax system and its laws will enable you to structure your finances so as to be legally compliant of tax law, and also maximise your savings.
 The following are some common areas overlooked by residents of Japan in their tax planning and will aid in answering the question “How can I reduce my tax bill in Japan?”.

-Spousal Tax Breaks
+Reducing Taxes Using Spousal Tax Breaks

 Married?
 The spousal tax deduction cuts the taxable annual income of the household’s main earner by ¥380,000 if the dependent spouse is earning ¥1.03 million or less a year.
 By reducing their taxable income, the main earner and the household pay less taxes overall.
 The system was introduced back in 1961, when Japan was in the midst of its postwar modernization drive and undergoing rapid economic growth.
 Statistics from the internal affairs ministry show that the number of households in which both husband and wife work surged 73 percent to 10.65 million in 2013 from 6.14 million in 1980.
 In the same period, the number of married single-income households fell 33 percent to 7.45 million, compared with 11.14 million in 1980.
 Utilise this deduction while you still can as this section of the tax code is under review for reform under the current administration.
 Who said marriage was costly?